-Giving zakaat to non-Muslims
+Giving zakaat to one's sister

 Q: Can Zakaat be given to non-muslims?